Components Interaction

 Transformers: should be used in case the App serves JSON or XML data.

-It is important to note that the Request object handles request validation (and optionally, authorization rules, unless they are handled by middlewares.), while the Action executes the business logic by calling Tasts.
+It is important to note that the Request object handles request validation (and optionally, authorization rules, unless they are handled by middlewares.), while the Action executes the business logic by calling Tasks.
 The Tasks are used to execute reusable subsets of the business logic, with each Task responsible for a single portion of the main Action.
 The View or Transformer is used to build the response that is sent back to the User.

 Everything triggered before the controller pertains to the interface with the external system, such as the web or potentially blockchain in the future.
 Meanwhile, everything after the controller relates to your business logic, which remains reusable regardless of the external system.